Cosmo-Tech/biopredyn/README.txt

 http://xmlsoft.org/sources/win32/ and extract it.
 Add <path/to/libxml2>/include
 to the environment path.

-libbzip2: download the latest tarball from http://www.bzip.org/downloads.html, extract it, then do a make / make install

 /!\ : warning when using libiconv from the CoSMo externals.
           Linking problem
           related to libiconv when building the library with